Quintessential inflation studied through Semiclassical Methods: Solution to the equations of perturbations

 The equations for the scalar and tensor perturbations, Eqs. \eqref{dotu} and \eqref{dotv}, are integrated numerically.
 Note that $u_k$ and $v_k$ are complex functions, then two differential equations are solved for each of them, one for the real part and other for the imaginary part.
 Integration is performed in two instances.
 The first part is done in the limit when $k^2\gg\sfrac{\left(\dot{a}\dot{z_\sca}+a\ddot{z_\sca}\right)a}{z_\sca} $, and $k^2\gg \dot{a}^2+a\ddot{a}$ for scalar and tensor perturbations, respectively, so the differential equations to be solved are the following,

 the integration is done from $t_\ini=0.001\, h_c(k)$ until $t_\en=0.05\, h_c(k)$, where $h_c(k)$ is the horizon defined by the time when the mode freezes $k=a H$.
-In this stage, we have used Eq. \eqref{boundary_0} as the initial condition but written in terms of $t$, that is $\tau\simeq -1/[a(t)H]$ since $H$ is nearly constant inside the horizon {\footnote{In particular, during inflation,
+In this stage, we have used Eq. \eqref{boundary_0} as the initial condition but written in terms of $t$, that is $\tau\simeq -1/[a(t)H]$ since $H$ is nearly constant inside the horizon, then $u_k$ and $v_k$ exhibit oscillatory behavior.